CFenner/MMM-Netatmo/README.md

 ### Connection to Netatmo Service API

 To be able to access your data, you need to have an Netatmo Application.
 Create your personal app in the [Netatmo developer portal][dev-portal] and you will get an `APP_ID` and an `APP_SECRET` which you will need to enter in your [mirror configuration](#configuration).
+On the same page, scroll to *Token Generator* and create a token with the `read_station` scope.
+During that process you will grant your previously created Netatmo app access to your Netatmo weather station.
+You will actually not need the `access_token`, but the `refresh_token`.
+This will also go into your mirror configuration.

 #### Sample Data